rajeshpillai/pilot/README.md

 **COMMENTS**

-Comments are denoted using the ~ (BACK TICK) operator.
+Comments are denoted using the ~ (TILDE) operator.

     ~ this is a comment